HelloTool/VCFGeneratorLiteForTkinter/README.md

 **English** |
 <small>More translations are welcome!</small>

-_The application currently only supports the Chinese language._

 </div>

 VCF generator, input name and phone number to automatically generate VCF files for batch importing into the address book.